gbrfilipe/Omnichannel-Room-Opener/README.md

-# Omnichannel Room Opener - Rocket.Chat
+# 🚀 Rocket.Chat - Omnichannel Room Opener

 This script opens an omnichannel room and sends a message, perfect for mass testing omnichannel behaviors and bot integrations.